Best Practices for Specific Chemicals

 - Call the EHS Office (617-452-3477) if you can smell formaldehyde during your procedures.

-- Make an appointment with the MIT Medical Department (617-253-4481) if you experience any symptoms of eye, nose, or throat irritation during your work with formaldehyde.
+- Make an appointment with the MIT Health Department (617-253-4481) if you experience any symptoms of eye, nose, or throat irritation during your work with formaldehyde.

 MIT must identify all laboratory activities that are above the OSHA action level or short term exposure level (STEL) through initial air monitoring and provide training, medical surveillance, and engineering and work practice controls if air levels warrant it.
 The Industrial Hygiene Program (IHP) in the EHS Office has performed extensive air sampling for formaldehyde during a variety of lab activities such as animal perfusion, dissections, and tissue fixation and found the results to be below OSHA levels provided that suitable exhaust ventilation is used.